(C-7) Limited Electrical Sign

 Phone: (855) 746-8171

 Time allowed (hours):

-In addition to the trade-specific examination, you may be required to pass the Business and Law Exam offered by PSI or take an "approved" Business and Law course
+In addition to the trade-specific examination, you are required to pass the Connecticut Business & Law Exam offered by PSI.

 Books Allowed in the Exam

 National Electrical Code (NFPA-70),[or] The National Electrical Code Handbook, 2014, or 2017, NFPA

 Code of Federal Regulations, 29 CFR Part 1926 (OSHA), GPO [or] (OSHA) Selections by PSI

 Engineering Sign Structures: An Introduction to Analysis and Design, 1998, Benjamin Jones

 UL 2161: Standard for Neon Transformers and Power Supplies, Comm 2000

 UL 48: Standard for Electric Signs, 15th Edition, 2011, Comm 2000